 D. Prior to the filing of a petition with the Superior Court, an educational evaluation of the student shall be performed if no such evaluation has been performed within the preceding year.
 Such an evaluation would assess, as appropriate, the areas of health, vision, hearing, social and emotional states, general intelligence, academic performance, communicative status and motor abilities and shall be administered by appropriate school personnel.
 The PPT process may be utilized to fulfill this responsibility.

-E. When a student's outstanding performance for the latter portion of a marking period may not fully be acknowledged because of the grading restrictions of this policy and upon teacher recommendation, the principal may review the circumstances and adjust the student's grade.

-F. At the beginning of each new school year, any student who has had twenty or more unexcused absences will be identified as an "at risk student" and monitored by appropriate staff.
+E. At the beginning of each new school year, any student who has had twenty or more unexcused absences will be identified as an "at risk student" and monitored by appropriate staff.
 A letter will be sent to parents, and the attendance officer and school social worker will meet with the student to discuss the importance of regular attendance.

 8. Method of Reporting.
 Four basic forms will be utilized to implement this policy: